azrtools/azi/README.md

 You can download binaries from the [latest release](https://github.com/pascalgn/azi/releases/latest).
 If you have Cargo installed, you can use `cargo install azi`

-You can also use the Docker image: `docker run pascalgn/azi --help`
+You can also use the Docker image: `docker run --rm pascalgn/azi --help`

 ## Usage